Wake Island: Government

 According to an agreement between the Department of the Interior and the Department of the Air Force, on June 24, 1972, the United States Air Force assumed responsibility for the civil administration of Wake Island.

 The Secretary of the Air Force has delegated the civil administration authority at Wake Island to the General Counsel of the Air Force under U.S. federal law known as the Wake Island Code.
 The general counsel provides civil, legal, and judicial authority and can appoint one or more judges to serve on the Wake Island Court and the Wake Island Court of Appeals.

 Certain authorities have been re-delegated by the general counsel to the Commander, Wake Island, a position currently held by Commander, Detachment 1, Pacific Air Forces Regional Support Center.
 The commander may issue permits or registrations, appoint peace officers, impose quarantines, issue traffic regulations, commission notaries public, direct evacuations and inspections and carry out other duties, powers, and functions as the agent of the general counsel on Wake.

 Since Wake Island is an active Air Force airfield, the commander is also the senior officer in charge of all activities on the island.

 The Empire of Japan administered the atoll from December 23, 1941, to September 4, 1945.

 The U.S. administered the island from January 17, 1899, when it was both unclaimed and uninhabited.

 Transportation

 Aviation

-Wake Island Airport Terminal is listed as a national historic landmark of the USA.
+Wake Island Airport Terminal is listed as a national historic landmark of the US.

 Air transportation facilities at Wake are operated by the United States Air Force at Wake Island Airfield in support of trans-Pacific military operations, western Pacific military contingency operations, and missile launch activities.
 The 9850 ft runway on Wake is also available to provide military and commercial in-flight emergency services.
 Although there is only one flight scheduled every other week to transport passengers and cargo to Wake, approximately 600 aircraft per year use Wake Island Airfield.

 In 2020, the runway and support facilities were modernized.